 You can also observe several duplicate records appear when you expand the “title” and “seats” columns.
 This is possible as one house can have multiple titles and seats.

-The following pie chart is created showing that almost 50% of the ancestral weapons belong to the region “The Vale”.
+The following pie chart shows that almost 50% of the ancestral weapons belong to the region “The Vale”.
 Similarly, 11.1% of weapons belong to each of the “The Reach” and “The North” regions.

 This completes the Power BI JSON connection via the REST API calls.